-The nectar flow is still on!
-The bees are gathering nectar and pollen, clover is in.
-This should continue through May (not much longer).
+The nectar flow is drawing to an end for most of us.
 Some of us are lucky enough to live in an area where there is sourwood.
 The sourwood flow is in June.
 After that, prepare for a dearth, guard against robbing.
 Goldenrod will bloom in the fall (stinky - I leave that for the bees).

 If you need help, call your mentor - if you don't have a mentor - click here - Mentoring

 Alabama Master Beekeeper Program

 Certified Master Beekeepers: Marilynn Parker, Jerry Miller 2014, Mary Cahill Roberts